Paul Ayer: 2024–2025 season: Four Continents and World Championships debut

-Fabbri and Ayer entered 2025 Canadian Championships as prospective contenders for the bronze medal.
+Fabbri/Ayer entered 2025 Canadian Championships as prospective contenders for the bronze medal.
 They were third in the rhythm dance with a score of 78.53, 0.44 points ahead of fellow Ice Academy of Montreal skaters Lauriault/Le Gac.
 They were third as well in the free dance, with a wider margin over fourth-place, reaching the senior national podium for the second time.
 Fabbri noted that compared with their first appearance, to medal with "nobody missing in front of us is just amazing."

 Going on to compete at the 2025 Four Continents Championships in Seoul, South Korea, Fabbri/Ayer finished in ninth place.
 They closed the season by making their World Championships debut at the 2025 World Championships in Boston, Massachusetts, United States, where they finished twentieth place overall.

+2025–2026 season

+Fabbri and Ayer opened the season by competing on the 2025–26 Challenger Series, placing fifth at the 2025 CS Kinoshita Group Cup and fourth at the 2025 CS Denis Ten Memorial Challenge.
+Going on to compete on the 2025–26 Grand Prix series, Fabbri/Ayer finished ninth at the 2025 NHK Trophy and at 2025 Skate America.

+In January, Fabbri and Ayer competed at the 2026 Canadian Championships, finishing in fourth. place.

+On March 31, 2026, Fabbri and Ayer announced via Instagram that the team had decided to split after nearly a decade of skating together.

+Partnership with Gauthier

+2026-27 season

+In June 2026, it was announced that Ayer had paired with Sandrine Gauthier.